Photos courtesy of Alex Lyons

 Supported by funding from Arts Council England, Ulysses has been developed over two phases.
 In the second phase, Marcus teamed up with Katherine Vince and Paul Goldsmith (Twisted Reality Productions), to expand on the ideas and material from the initial R&D phase and complete the show.
 ULYSSES has been honed to provide strong theatrical, comedic and tragic elements, as well as more interaction with the audience.
 The size of the show has been reduced to a cast of three and one crew, so it is more manageable and practical to tour.

-Personnel: Three performers plus two crew
+Personnel: Three performers plus one crew

 Length: 1 hour